Is Mercari Legit? Safety Review and Scam Prevention (2026)

 Buyers receive your item, ship back a different broken unit, and claim it arrived damaged.
 Mercari has historically sided with buyers who provide photos, but documenting your serial numbers reverses outcomes.

-In one of our seller tests, a buyer returned a “broken” iPad keyboard.
-The serial number on the returned unit didn’t match the one we photographed before shipping.
-Mercari support reversed the case and released the payment after we uploaded both photos.
+Picture a buyer returning a “broken” iPad keyboard whose serial number doesn’t match the one in your pre-shipping photo.
+Mercari support will reverse the case and release the payment once you upload both photos.
 According to Mercari’s official seller protection guidelines, serial-number evidence is treated as the highest-weighted proof in damage disputes.

 #Mercari vs eBay vs Poshmark vs Facebook Marketplace

 The honest answer to “is Mercari legit” depends on what you compare it to.
-We’ve shipped or bought on all four platforms, and each one trades safety for something else.
+Across all four platforms, each one trades safety for something else.

 | Platform | Buyer protection window | Seller fee | Best for |